hareyakana/hareyakana.github.io/_pages/cv.md

 * Summer 2014: Internship at Oxford Instruments
   * Funded by Excel Southampton
   * Under the umbrella of SEPnet Summer Internship Program
-  * Presented Internship work at SEPnet Poster Exhibition 2014(London)
+  * Presented at SEPnet Poster Exhibition 2014(Royal Academy of Engineering, London)
   * Shrink fit studies of superconducting magnets for cryogenics systems.
   * Supervised by Daniel Strange
 * Oct 2019 - Mar 2020: Research Assistant at Osaka University